 Jerkass Woobie: Occasionally, when he realizes how sick and twisted he is and gets upset.

-His Sanity Slippage recently seems to drive home the idea that there really is a pathetic little boy underneath all that monstrousness.
+His Sanity Slippage in the last ten episodes drove home the idea that there really is a pathetic little boy underneath all that monstrousness.

 Most Annoying Sound: "THIS IS THE MOST ANNOYING SONG IN THE WORLD!"
 It sounds funny the first few times it plays, but when he makes that song the background music for the whole episode, you will want to stab your eardrums with an icepick by the time the credits roll.
 Which is kind of the point.